ClinPsyD Doctorate in Clinical Psychology / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Study in a Psychology department that has an international reputation for the development and evaluation of psychological therapies, with particular strengths in CBT, psychosis, emotional problems in adults and children, functional symptoms ('medically unexplained') and health psychology.
+This three-year Programme, leading to a Doctorate in Clinical Psychology, is provided by the Division of Psychology and Mental Health, School of Health Sciences, Faculty of Biology, Medicine and Health of the University of Manchester.
+The University of Manchester is the largest single-site University in the UK and the Division has an international reputation for the development and evaluation of psychological therapies, with particular strengths in CBT, psychosis, emotional problems in adults and children, functional ('medically unexplained') symptoms and health psychology.

 To be announced.